Firangoji Narsala: Battle of Chakan

 The Mughals tried another way of taking the fort.
 They dug a tunnel up to the fort; which was a challenge because of the water around it.
 They filled this tunnel with explosives and blew up the wall of the fort.
 This was a major setback for Firangoji and his soldiers; 75 soldiers died in this attack.
 The Mughal army rushed into the fort; fierce fighting ensued and many Maratha soldiers were killed.

 Shaista Khan was astonished by Firangoji's bravery, and offered him Mughal Sardari.
 But Firangoji refused to accept it; instead Shaista Khan gave him and his soldiers safe passage.
 Firangoji came to meet Shivaji and apologised for surrendering the fort.
 But Shivaji was very happy with him as he had defended a small fort for almost 2 months.
 He said "if it took 60 days for Shaista Khan to take a small fort, imagine how many days will be required to capture an entire swarajya (kingdom).
 Shaista Khan will be here for few days, he is not going to take Sangram Durg with him.
 Whatever you have done is praiseworthy".
-Shivaji rewarded Firangoji and made him Killedar of the Bhupalgad (Bhupal fort).